-As of January 1, 2021, paper copies of the fund's shareholder reports will no longer be sent by mail.
-Instead, the reports will be made available on jhinvestments.com, and you will be notified and provided with a link each time a report is posted to the website.
+As of January 1, 2021, paper copies of the fund's shareholder reports are no longer sent by mail.
+Instead, the reports are made available on jhinvestments.com, and you will be notified and provided with a link each time a report is posted to the website.
 You may request to receive paper reports from the fund or from your financial intermediary, free of charge, at any time.
 You may also request to receive documents through eDelivery.